 Creating a comfortable and inviting home is something many of us strive to do, and lighting is one of the key elements to making your space feel warm and cozy.

 Many of the tips & tricks I’m going to share with you today, are ones that I use all year long, not just for the holidays.
-But the Christmas season gives me extra opportunities to decorate using light.
+But the Christmas season gives me extra opportunities to decorate using cozy lighting ideas.

 Plus, having cozy lighting touches all around the house feels like a good way to counter the cold of the winter season.